 The National Institute of Dental and Craniofacial Research provides information on providing oral care to people with developmental disabilities through their Practical Oral Care series.

-In 2008, the CDA Foundation, in collaboration with the American College of Obstetricians and Gynecologists, District IX, held a first-of-its-kind consensus conference on perinatal oral health.
+The CDA Foundation, in collaboration with the American College of Obstetricians and Gynecologists, District IX, held a first-of-its-kind consensus conference on perinatal oral health in 2008.
 The resulting publication, Oral Health During Pregnancy and Early Childhood: Evidence-Based Guidelines for Health Professionals substantiates the relationship between overall health and oral health and provides clear direction to dental, medical, early childhood and public health professionals for the oral health care of pregnant women, infants and young children.

 The National Maternal & Child Oral Health Resource Center provides several publications that address oral health care for new moms and infants, including a summary of practical guidelines for oral health care during pregnancy.
 Additionally, a section housing national activities, with descriptions of resources such as briefs, guides, handouts, toolkits, and trainings for health professionals and consumers, as well as tips for good oral health during pregnancy, available in multiple languages, are included.